UPPMAX/programming_formalisms/docs/testing/continuous_integration.md

 ## Exercises

-### Exercise 1: improve our project
+### Exercise 1: improve the learners' project

 - Go to the learners' project
 - Click on the 'Actions' tab
-- Look for an Action that fails
+- Look for an Action that fails.
+Pick your favorite:
-- Look where that action indicates what is is failing on
+    - 'Check code style': checks for Python style, will improve your Python grammar
+    - 'Check package': checks if the repo can be built into a package, has the hardest Python problems
+    - 'Check links': checks for links, straightforward
+    - 'Check markdown': checks for markdown style, will improve your markdown grammar
+    - 'Check spelling': spellcheck, straightforward
+    - 'Measure codecov' and the code coverage: checks if all code in the repo is tested, needs to be 100%, practice writing tests
+- Of your favorite action, look what the problem is
-- Fix it
+- Fix/improve it
-- Repeat

 ## References